 First: a timeline.

-At some time in the week of 9 December 2012 Mrs. Clinton is said to have fainted suffering a concussion.
+At some point in the week of 9 December 2012 Mrs. Clinton is said to have fainted suffering a concussion.
 The New York Times reported on this 13 December.

-She remained at home until 31 December at which point she was admitted to New York-Presbyterian Hospital when a blood clot was found in a vein draining the brain.
-(12 August — correction.
-She was admitted 30 December).
+She remained at home until 30 December at which point she was admitted to New York-Presbyterian Hospital when a blood clot was found in a vein draining her brain.

-Subsequently she had double vision due to her eye muscles not working together for a month or so and had to wear special glasses to correct this.
+Subsequently she had double vision due to her eye muscles not working together for a month or so and had to wear special glasses (Fresnel lenses) to correct this.

 “In December of 2012, Mrs. Clinton suffered a stomach virus after traveling, became dehydrated, fainted and sustained a concussion.
 During follow up evaluations, Mrs. Clinton was found to have a transverse sinus venous thrombosis and began anticoagulation therapy to dissolve the clot.
 As a result of the concussion, Mrs. Clinton also experienced double vision for a period of time and benefited from wearing glasses with a Fresnel Prism.
 Her concussion including the double vision, resolved within two months and she discontinued the use of the prism.
 She had followup testing in 2013, which revealed complete resolution of the effects of the concussion as well as total dissolution of the thrombosis.
 Mrs. Clinton also tested negative for all clotting disorders.
 As a precaution, however, it was decided to continue her on daily anticoagulation.”

 In my opinion this letter essentially proves that Mrs. Clinton had a stroke.